aragon/aragon.js/docs/PROVIDERS.md

 ## MessagePortMessage

-A provider that communicates through the [MessageChannel PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/postMessage).

-Suitable to use in background scripts as WebWorkers are natively compatible with the MessageChannel API.
+A provider communicates through the [MessageChannel PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/postMessage).
+It is suitable to use in background scripts since WebWorkers are natively compatible with the MessageChannel API.

 **Parameters**